Goreeeo/AshLanguageSpec/README.md

 ```

 You return something out of a function by using the `return`  keyword followed by the value you wish to return, this value can be anything if there is no return type else it has to follow it.
+## Function Calls
+You call a function by entering it's name followed by brackets containing the arguments which could look like this: `SomeFunction("string", 9u, 11.23);`
 ## Loops
 A loop is a piece of code which repeats until a certain condition is met.
 There are three kind of loops in Ash.
 The "while", the "for" and the "foreach" loop.
 ### While Loop